medhavi27/ASO-Web-App/documents/design-journey.md

 Our client was generally happy with our design, but noticed a few things she wanted us to update:
 * She wanted our Learn More page to showcase the blogs more, instead of half the page having the form to add blogs, which only eboard members can do anyway.
 * She wanted very specific member bios- like the ones on the Arts and Sciences page (http://ambassadors.as.cornell.edu/meet-the-ambassadors/).
-* She wanted the Events page to be clearer in functionality.
+* She wanted the Events page to be clearer in functionality and mentioned that our initial sketches didn't show how you could update information on the website (like update Events), so we have to implement this as well.

 ## Iterated Design